CirSandro/private-fhe-fraud-detection/README.md

 ### Prerequisites

-Before deploying PFEE-ZAMA, ensure that you have the following installed on your system:
+Before deploying "Private FHE Fraud Detection", ensure that you have the following installed on your system:

 - **Python**: Version 3.10.12
 - **pip**: Python package installer